New Jersey Beagles at Breezy Point

 Puppy teeth could also be a problem for small children.
 I'm not going to kid you, puppy teeth hurt and even though a beagle is a wonderful choice as an all around family pet, making it through the "puppy stage" period could be a problem for a child.
 On the other hand, is your puppy safe around your small children?
 Perhaps a child will hold the puppy too tight, or sudden moves from a puppy could cause a child to drop him.
 Children get excited and and try to chase puppies.
 They could accidentally step on him and seriously injure him.
 These are things you need to consider before you purchase a puppy.
 Are your children ready/old enough for a new puppy?

 Your puppy will need regular trips to the vet for his health care, especially for the first few months.
 2nd and 3rd puppy shots, and a rabies vaccination at about 4 months of age.
 He'll need monthly heartworm medication to be used as a preventative against this deadly disease.
 Flea and tick meds monthly.
 He'll need annual visits for yearly boosters and heartworm tests, and spay or neutering at 6 months of age.
-Office vistits can be costly.
-How about the possibility of unexpected medical emergencies that could cost a $1000.00 or more?
+Office visits can be costly.
+How about the possibility of unexpected medical emergencies that could cost anywhere from $1000.00 or thousands of dollar depending on the emergency.
 Are you ready and willing, and can you afford to provide health care for your dog?
 If you're not willing to accept this responsibility, don't get a dog.

 When you decide it's time to starting thinking about adding a new puppy to your family, be sure to start your search for your beagle at least 4 to 6 months before you actually want to bring your puppy home.
 Most breeders, including myself work off a waiting list and do not have puppies available on the spot.
 A lot of families make the mistake of thinking all they have to do is call a breeder and they'll have a puppy for them.
-That's not usually the case at all.
-What sometimes happens then is the family starts scrambling for a puppy, especially if the pup is going to be a Christmas or birthday gift.
-When they find there is nothing available, they could make a bad decision by ending up at the pet store.
+They do if you buy from a puppy mill or agents selling puppies from a photo who have no connection to that puppy.
+What sometimes happens is families scrambling for a puppy, especially if the pup is going to be a Christmas or birthday gift.
+When they find there is nothing available from a reputable breeder, they could make a bad decision by ending up at the pet store or the internet.

 The photos to the right are NOT our puppies.
 They are photos of puppies that came from puppy mills.
 The top photos are "The cute little puppies in the store window."
 Underneath are the photos of the mothers to those puppies.
 They are the poor helpless animals who are suffering and will continue to suffer as long as the public buys "The cute little puppies in the store window," or out of state breeders who are willing to sell you a puppy sight unseen.